The Top 11 Awesome Benefits of Waiting Until MarriageJune 24th, 2011 by Mike

 #3.
 An Indestructible Spirit

-Picture your heart as a container for your spirit.
+Picture your heart as a container for your values and self identity.
 Feel it beating in your chest.
 Picture yourself filling your heart with everything you love, everything you deeply care about, all your hopes and dreams, all your uniquness — all the qualities that make you special.
 Picture all those things contained in your heart….

 Now, how are you going to protect those things?

-Some people don’t protect them at all…they go out into the world and allow their weak values to be crushed by the first mild pressure they encounter.
-Some people become self-destructive and actively try to rip out, destroy, and starve-to-death each and every last piece of goodness and righteousness within them.
+Some people don’t protect them at all; they go out into the world and their still-developing values get crushed by the first mild pressure they encounter.
+Some people become self-destructive and actively try to rip out, destroy, and starve-to-death each and every last piece of goodness and nobility within them.

 Some people hold tight to their values, one by one, and defend them individually against outside pressures.
 Some values make it through the battles.
 Others are weakened or killed.